About the Greater Columbia Intergroup

 We are an A.A. service entity created by and answering directly to local A.A. groups.
 We are individuals from A.A. groups located in central South Carolina A.A.
 Districts 22, 30, 31, 40, 42, 43, 50 and 51.
 We serve on a volunteer basis as office volunteers, steering committee members, and intergroup representatives.

-The purpose of this site is to provide general information about Alcoholics Anonymous®.
-Particularly, the local meeting and activity schedules for the Columbia and Midlands areas of South Carolina.
-We serve Aiken, Allendale, Bamberg, Barnwell, Calhoun, Chester, Chesterfield, Clarendon, Darlington, Kershaw, Lancaster, Lee, Lexington.
-Marlboro, Newberry, Richland and Sumter counties.
+The purpose of this website is to provide general information about Alcoholics Anonymous®, particularly the local meeting and activity schedules for the Columbia and Midlands areas of South Carolina.
+We serve Aiken, Allendale, Bamberg, Barnwell, Calhoun, Chester, Chesterfield, Clarendon, Darlington, Edgefield, Fairfield, Kershaw, Lancaster, Lee, Lexington.
+Marlboro, Newberry, Orangeburg, Richland, Saluda, Sumter and Williamsburg counties.
 Please contact your Intergroup representative or the Intergroup office with questions and concerns

-Volunteers answer the phone, most often giving meeting information, and directing our fellowship members or the public to proper resources.
-Volunteers sell A.A. literature, distribute schedules and free pamphlets, and provide other services.
+Volunteers answer the phone, most often giving meeting information, and directing our fellowship members or the public to the appropriate resources.
+Volunteers sell A.A. literature, distribute free pamphlets and flyers, and provide other services.

-Each group from our service area is eligible to send a representative to our monthly Intergroup meetings.
-Your Intergroup answers directly to these representatives, who are the group conscious of your Intergroup.
-They govern your Intergroup and must have at least one year of continuous sobriety contiguous to their term of service.
+Each group from our service area is eligible to send a representative to our monthly Intergroup business meetings.
+These representatives must have at least one year of continuous sobriety contiguous to their term of service.
 The Greater Columbia Intergroup answers directly to these representatives.

 Intergroup Steering Committee

 The six-person steering committee, elected from the Intergroup representatives.
 The committee sets goals; manages the financial obligations and inventory; and, oversees volunteers and other operations.
 Steering committee members must have at least two years of continuous sobriety contiguous to their term of service.